awwad/uptane/README.md

 be unable to detect this attack.
 For demonstration purposes, the secondary ECU in the demo code prints a banner indicating that the "evil" file was malicously
 installed: A malicious update has been installed!
 Arbitrary package attack successful: this Secondary has been compromised!
-Image: 'evil'
+Image: 'new_firmware'